Home

 Output partitioning

-Saving the partied data on the properly selected condition can significantly speed up the reading and retrieval of the necessary data in the future processing pipelines.
+Saving the partied data on the properly selected condition can significantly speed up the reading and retrieval of the necessary data in future processing pipelines.

 First, in some cases it is possible to use partition pruning after partition discovery of DataSource, it limits the number of files and partitions that Spark reads when querying.
 In some cases (for example AWS s3) it even avoids unnecessary partition discovery.
 It is also valuable with the concept of Dynamic Partition Pruning in Spark 3.0.
 But sometimes these optimizations can make things worse, e.g. recursive scanning of the file system for metadata to understand partitions for an initial query can take a long time(in case of a large number of partitions).
-Also, all table metadata must be materialized into the memory of the driver process and can significantly increase its memory burden.
+Also, all table metadata must be materialized into the memory of the driver process which can significantly increase its memory burden.

 Second, when saving DataFrame to disk, pay particular attention to partition sizes.
 During writing Spark will produce one file per task (i.e. one file per partition) and will read at least one file in the task while reading.
-The problem here is that if the cluster setup, in which DataFrame was saved, had more aggregate memory and thus could process large partitions sizes without any problems, then a smaller cluster may have problems with reading saved DataFrame.
+The problem here is that if the cluster setup, in which DataFrame was saved, had more aggregate memory and thus could process large partition sizes without any problems, then a smaller cluster may have problems with reading saved DataFrame.

 For example, you have a large preprocessing cluster, and a smaller, more cost-effective service cluster.
 In this situation, the solution will be to repartition DataFrame into more partitions before writing, so that the next cluster will not get choked.